Why the Carrier Phase Matters

 Before choosing a pairing strategy, teams should compare viscosity profile, sedimentation behavior, particle distribution, sterilization compatibility, biocompatibility, and final-use performance.
 CMC and HA are not interchangeable in function, so evaluating only one property can easily lead to the wrong formulation decision.

-For hydroxyapatite microsphere development, the more practical approach is to choose the partner phase that best supports the intended formulation route, validation plan, and application goal.
+For hydroxyapatite microsphere development, the more practical approach is to choose the carrier phase that best supports the intended formulation route, validation plan, and application goal.